How AI keeps content safe with automated moderation

 AI is the next step for moderating content

 Thus far, most automated content moderation systems have relied on simple filtering.
-But as the scale of social platforms continues to expand, businesses are going to need new smart moderation tools in order to maintain healthy digital communities.
+But as social platforms continue to expand, businesses will need new smart moderation tools to maintain healthy digital communities.

 Both the cause and potential solution for these challenges is artificial intelligence.

-In the coming years, generative AI like ChatGPT and MidJourney will allow users to create content much faster than ever before.
-There is no way that human moderators will be able to keep up without the assistance of AI automated content moderation tools.
+In the coming years, generative AI like ChatGPT and MidJourney will allow users to create content faster.
+Human content moderators cannot keep up without the assistance of AI-automated content moderation tools.

-Artificial intelligence is already providing some help in the form of natural language processing and automated image moderation.
-As datasets grow, these technologies are likely to become more accurate and reliable.
+Artificial intelligence is already helping with natural language processing and automated image moderation.
+As datasets grow, these technologies will likely become more accurate and reliable.

-What’s more, AI can be trained to perform some of the tasks previously performed by human moderators.
-This takes some time, but the pay-off is a massive reduction in the amount of input required from your moderation team.
+Moreover, AI can be trained to perform some of the tasks previously performed by human moderators.
+This takes some time, but the pay-off is a massive reduction in the input required from your moderation team.

 Automation of this kind could even improve the mental health of your workers.
 Studies show that moderators working on platforms such as Facebook and YouTube often suffer from PTSD after viewing the darkest types of online content.